 Management and Oversight

-Environmental Humanities is funded and managed by a collaborative partnership between Concordia University, Canada; Sydney Environment Institute, University of Sydney, Australia; University of California, Los Angeles, USA; Environmental Humanities Laboratory, KTH Royal Institute of Technology, Sweden; Environmental Humanities Program, University of New South Wales, Australia.
+Environmental Humanities is funded and managed by a collaborative partnership between Arizona State University, USA; Concordia University, Canada; Environmental Humanities Laboratory, KTH Royal Institute of Technology, Sweden; Sydney Environment Institute, University of Sydney, Australia; University of California, Los Angeles, USA; and University of Connecticut, USA.

-The journal is overseen by a Management Committee, currently comprising two editors and the following partner representatives: Jill Didur (Concordia), Matthew Kearnes (UNSW), Iain McCalman (Sydney), Anahid Nersessian (UCLA) and Nina Wormbs (KTH).
+The journal is overseen by a Management Committee, currently comprising two editors and the following partner representatives: Jeffrey Cohen (Arizona), Jill Didur (Concordia), Robin Derby (UCLA), Sabine Höhler (KTH), Elspeth Probyn (Sydney), and Helen Rozwadowski (Connecticut).